tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * [The Good Docs Project: Best practice templates and writing instructions for documenting open source software](https://thegooddocsproject.dev/)

 * [Google's technical writing courses for engineers](https://developers.google.com/tech-writing)

+For even more books, see [Relevant Books](https://www.writethedocs.org/books/) from the Write the Docs site.